dkalashnik/stacklight-pytest/README.rst

 Run install on target machine: pip install dist/stacklight_tests-0.0.1.dev58.tar.gz --process-dependency-links
+or:
+   tox -e build

 where "--process-dependency-links" flag is necessary.

 Run tests
 =========
 You need to generate config from fuel to run tests now:
-   PYTHONPATH=".:$PYTHONPATH" python config/fuel_config.py
+   PYTHONPATH=".:$PYTHONPATH" python stacklight_tests/config/fuel_config.py

+or run:
+   stl-tests gen-config-fuel

+if you have stacklight installed.

 In case of using MK2x it worth generating config from mk env to run tests:
-   PYTHONPATH=".:$PYTHONPATH" python config/mk_config.py
+   PYTHONPATH=".:$PYTHONPATH" python stacklight_tests/config/mk_config.py

+or run:
+   stl-tests gen-config-mk

+if you have stacklight installed.

-After file 'fixtures/config.yaml' is generated it is worth adding OpenStack clients endpoing hostname to /etc/hosts: sudo python host_utils.py
+After file 'fixtures/config.yaml' is generated it is worth adding OpenStack clients endpoing hostname to /etc/hosts: sudo PYTHONPATH=".:$PYTHONPATH" python stacklight_tests/host_utils.py

+or run:
+   stl-tests setup-hosts

+if you have stacklight installed.

 After adding endpoint hostname to hosts file you can run tests.